Cultivate Your Plate

 Survey Examples

-Our post-event survey data shows that 76% of CYP attendees increased their awareness of local foods, and 92% of participants stated they were more likely to purchase local foods after attending a CYP event.
+Our post-event survey data shows that 76% of CYP attendees increased their awareness of local foods, and 92% of participants stated they were more likely to purchase local foods after attending a Cultivate Your Plate event.